On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

 \subsection{Electromagnetic nature of the photon}

-In accordance with some basic laws of Quantum Electrodynamics introduced by Feynman\cite{8}, we may assume the electric field of a plane electromagnetic wave, whose amplitude is normalized for just one single photon\cite{8}.
-To do this, consider the vector potential of a plane electromagnetic wave, as follows:
+In accordance with some laws of Electrodynamics introduced by Feynman\cite{10}, we obtain that the electric field of a plane electromagnetic wave, whose amplitude is normalized for just one single photon\cite{10}, is of the form, namely:

 where $\vec k.\vec r=kz$, admitting that the wave propagates in the direction of $z$, $\vec e$ being the unitary vector of polarization.
-Since we are in the vacuum, we have

-In the Gaussian System of units, we have $|\vec E|=|\vec B|$.
-So, the average electromagnetic energy density of this wave shall be